Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 ### 1.2.
 Goals

-The primary goal of Nextor is to solve the aforementioned problems, by using MSX-DOS 2 as the basis for implementing the features that are needed for a MSX computer equipped with 21th century storage devices.
-More specifically, the main goals that Nextor development efforts aim to are:
+The primary goal of Nextor is to solve the aforementioned problems, by using MSX-DOS 2 as the basis for implementing the features that are needed for an MSX computer equipped with 21st century storage devices.
+More specifically, the main goals of the Nextor development effort are:

 *  Provide native support for the FAT16 filesystem.

 *  Provide a standardized, well-documented system for developing custom storage device drivers and either embedding them within the OS kernel ROM or loading them dynamically from RAM.

-*  Provide a device-based driver system (in contrast with the MSX-DOS drive-based system), so that the driver developer must only worry about enumerating and accessing storage devices and it is the operating system who manages the device- and partition-to-drive assignment.
+*  Provide a device-based driver system (in contrast with the MSX-DOS drive-based system), so that the driver developer must only worry about enumerating and accessing storage devices and it is the operating system that manages the device- and partition-to-drive assignment.

 *  Provide support for non-block devices, and for block devices with filesystems other than FAT12/16 (this is not currently implemented in Nextor, but planned for a future release).